Old Agency

 In the early 20th century, Glacier National Park was established in 1910, encompassing a significant portion of Glacier County.
 The park became a popular tourist destination, attracting visitors with its stunning mountain peaks, glaciers, and diverse wildlife.
 Today, Glacier County continues to thrive as a gateway to Glacier National Park, offering opportunities for outdoor recreation, tourism, and preserving its rich cultural heritage.

-This timeline provides a condensed summary of the historical journey of Glacier County, Montana.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Glacier County, Montana.

 • 1795 - The Blackfeet tribe inhabits the area that would later become Glacier County, Montana.